Development Applications

 supporting image

-UPDATE: The conditional use request was approved on January 22, 2024.
+UPDATE: This project was approved on September 23, 2024.
 This case is now closed for comment.

 PROJECT DESCRIPTION: